Test card: History

-Test cards are as old as TV broadcasts, with documented use by the BBC in the United Kingdom in its early 30-line mechanical Baird transmissions from 1934 as well as in Occupied France during World War II.
+Test cards are as old as TV broadcasts, with documented use by the BBC in the United Kingdom in its early 30-line mechanical Baird transmissions from 1934 and later on as simplified "tuning signals" shown before startup as well as in Occupied France during World War II.
 They evolved to include gratings for resolution testing, grids to assist with picture geometry adjustments, and grayscale for brightness and contrast adjustments.
 For example, all these elements can be seen in a Radiodiffusion-Télévision Française 819-line test card introduced in 1953.

 In North America, most test cards such as the famous Indian-head test pattern of the 1950s and 1960s have long since been relegated to history.
 The SMPTE color bars occasionally turn up, but with most North American broadcasters now following a 24-hour schedule, these too have become a rare sight.

 With the introduction of color TV, electronically generated test cards were introduced.
 They are named after their generating equipment (ex: Grundig VG1000, Philips PM5544, Telefunken FuBK, etc.), TV station (ex: BBC test card) or organization (ex: SMPTE color bars, EBU colour bars).

 In developed countries such as Australia, Canada, the United Kingdom, and the United States, the financial imperatives of commercial television broadcasting mean that air-time is now typically filled with programmes and commercials (such as infomercials) 24 hours a day, and non-commercial broadcasters have to match this.

 A late test card design, introduced in 2005 and fully adapted for HD, SD, 16:9 and 4:3 broadcasts, is defined on ITU-R Rec.
 BT.1729.
 It offers markings specificity design to test format conversions, chroma sampling, etc.

 Formerly a common sight, test cards are now only rarely seen outside of television studios, post-production, and distribution facilities.
 In particular, they are no longer intended to assist viewers in calibration of television sets.
 Several factors have led to their demise for this purpose: